 I’m always on the hunt for a new food gift for the holidays.
 I’ve spied a few across the blogosphere that have caught my attention like these seasonal Pumpkin Pie Spiced Nuts, this festive Cranberry Orange Bread, and the classic Banana Walnut Bread!
 Remember, it’s all about the presentation, so make sure to add some festive ribbon and a coordinating gift tag!

 - Limoncello – Made with only a few ingredients, this citrus liqueur can be made and bottled for your friends!
 A taste of Italy!

 - Homemade Kahula – if you love coffee, this liqueur is wonderful in dessert recipes and cocktails.

 - Easy Rolo Pretzel Bites – a super-easy sweet and salty treat!

-- Mini Pumpkin Breads – festive and seasonal.
+- Mini Pumpkin Bread – festive and seasonal.
 I show you how to wrap these for a fun gift.

 - Microwave Caramel Sauce – a quick, nearly foolproof recipe for a rich caramel sauce!